kanishka-sehrawat/Library-Management-System/README.md

 ```

-### TASK 16.
-CTAS: Create a table of Active members
-**Use the Create tables as (CTAS) statement as a new table active_members containing members who have issued at least one book in the last 6 months.**
+### query for:CTAS: Creating a new table active_members containing members who have issued at least one book in the last 6 months.
 ```sql
 CREATE TABLE active_members
 AS